Projective characterization of higher-order quantum transformations: Implications of characterizing signaling

-A different example of the consequences of this result in the case of MPM can be found in Appendix \ref{sec:examples_dynamics_constr}.
-It also features another example of the use of the canonical form.
+On the contrary, nesting any other state structures in a comb-like construction will in general result in indefinite causal order.
+An example of this in the case of Multi-round Process Matrices \cite{MPM} is provided in App. \ref{sec:examples_dynamics_constr}.
+It also features another example of the use of the normal form.